 In 2015 several reports surfaced that Blanket no longer wished to be called by his nickname.
 Radar Online claimed that the young teen now wanted to be addressed as "Bigi."
 He took the name after being bullied for years for his "Blanket" moniker.
 He lives in Calabasas, California, and attends the Buckley School in Sherman Oaks, California.

 On June 25, 2009, Blanket's father, Michael Jackson, suffered cardiac arrest at his home in Los Angeles, and died shortly thereafter.
-The pop star was 50 years old at the time of his death; Blanket was 7.
-As dictated by Michael Jackson's will, Katherine Jackson became the legal guardian of her grandchildren, Blanket, Michael Jr. and Paris.
+The pop star was 50 years old at the time of his death; Blanket was seven.

 In February 2010, an official coroner's report on Michael Jackson's death was released, revealing that the singer had died from acute propofol intoxication.
 Aided by his personal physician, Dr. Conrad Murray, Michael had used the drug, among others, to help him sleep.
 A police investigation revealed later that Murray hadn't been licensed to prescribe most controlled medications in California, and the doctor's actions as Michael's caretaker were subsequently further scrutinized.
 Murray was found guilty of homicide on November 7, 2011, receiving a four-year prison sentence.